joehonton/joezone/README.md

 ## Here's what I need:

-Filename assembly: Assemble a filename from its path parts.
+1. Filename assembly: Assemble a filename from its path parts.
 Split it into its path parts.
-POSIX file inspection: Does a file exists?
+2. POSIX file inspection: Does a file exists?
 Is it read-only?
-POSIX directory inspection: Does a directory exist?
+3. POSIX directory inspection: Does a directory exist?
 Create a directory.
 Append relative path parts.
 Convert a relative path to an absolute path.

+## Testing
+The joezone library has been tested using the [Bequiesce](http://bequiesce.com) test harness.

 ## joez.one